CEA-608 vs. CEA-708: How to Add Closed Captions to a Live Stream [2025 Update]

 Captions are important for a few different reasons.
 First, embedding captions is the right thing to do.
 It builds rapport with the audience that requires this accommodation and allows you to know you’re helping those who need it.

 Captions can help grow your audience.
-Around 15% of American adults are hard of hearing or deaf.
+Around 15% of American adults are hard-of-hearing or deaf.
 By making your content accessible, you can tap into this audience.

 However, captions aren’t only for those who were born deaf or hard of hearing.
 As people age, they tend to lose their hearing.
 Millions of elderly people rely on closed captions to access information via video content.

 Additionally, captions are commonly used by people who are trying to learn a new language.
-TVs located in noisy environments, like sports bars, also use.
-Therefore, to maximize your audience size, you should include closed captions.
+TVs located in noisy environments, like sports bars, are also used.

 Captions are also often a legal standard in many nations.
 In the United States, in particular, all television broadcasts are required to include closed captions.
 In addition, online broadcasts that are shown concurrently or near-concurrently (within 12 hours) on TV are required to include closed captions as well.